LinuxForHealth/FHIR/docs/src/pages/Conformance.md

 |code system not specified             |Search is performed to match on unmodified search parameter token value OR normalized search parameter value|

 ### Searching on Number
-For fields of type `decimal`, the IBM FHIR Server computes an implicit range when the query parameter value has a prefix of `eq` (the default), `ne`, or `ap`.
+For fields of type `decimal`, the LinuxForHealth FHIR Server computes an implicit range when the query parameter value has a prefix of `eq` (the default), `ne`, or `ap`.
 The computed range is based on the number of significant figures passed in the query string and further information can be found at https://hl7.org/fhir/R4B/search.html#number.
 For searches with the `ap` prefix, we use the range `[implicitLowerBound - searchQueryValue * .1, implicitUpperBound + searchQueryValue * .1)` to ensure that the `ap` range is broader than the implicit range of `eq`.

 ### Searching on Quantity